Automating Tombstone Threshold Alerts with Python in Cassandra 4.x/5.x

 for table_key, count in tombstones.items():

-if count >= args.fail_threshold:
+severity = ("CRITICAL" if count >= args.fail_threshold

-if severity and state.should_alert(table_key):
+if not severity or not state.should_alert(table_key):

 payload = {